unrefined-framework/unrefined/README.md

 Version Code: 71
 Version Codename: Claw Hammer

-Cross-platform multimedia framework written in pure Java.
+Cross-platform multimedia application framework written in pure Java.

-This library is designed for multimedia, but not just a multimedia framework.
+This library is designed for multimedia application, but it not just a multimedia application framework.
 You can also use it as a game engine or a utility toolkit.

 It provides: